 There is no official breed variation of the Baby Doll Face Pomeranian.
 It is an unofficial term given to Pomeranians based on facial features.

 The baby doll Face Pomeranians are slightly finer than Fox Face Pomeranians.
-Baby doll face Poms have a muzzle that is finer than the standard fox face Pom.
+Baby doll face Poms have a finer muzzle than the standard fox face Pom.
 They usually do not have the dense coat of the teddy bear Pomeranian.

 Tips on Keeping your Fox Face Pomeranians Healthy

-Keeping your fox faced Pomeranian in a tip-top shape just takes some love, a little effort, and a few useful tips.
+Keeping your fox-faced Pomeranian in tip-top shape takes some love, effort, and a few useful tips.
 Keep reading to learn useful tips to keep your fox Looking Pomeranian healthy.